allebb/pirrot/README.md

 sudo make install
 ```

-Alternatively you can install Pirrot by downloading the latest tarball, **replace the X.X.X with the latest version available from the ([releases page](https://github.com/allebb/pirrot/releases))**:
+Alternatively, you can install Pirrot by downloading the latest tarball, **replace the X.X.X with the latest version available from the ([releases page](https://github.com/allebb/pirrot/releases))**:

 ```shell
 cd ~